gwenily/gwenilys-list/readme.md

 Do you find this tool useful?
 Consider bookmark the page.

 ## What is this list?
-This list is a collection of things I use, think are useful, cool, or neat.
-I made it to both shine light on things that deserve more attention, and to provide peers with a useful list of tutorials, services, and tools.
+A collection of things I use, think are useful, or generally cool.
+I want to both shine light on things that deserve more attention and to provide peers with a useful list of tutorials, services, and tools.

 ## How do I use it?
 Some items could easily fit in more than one category.
 Use `Ctrl + F` (or `Cmd + F` on macOS) to find what you're looking for.
 Items are in no particular order.
 If you find something interesting, use middle click (open in new tab) to avoid losing this page.